40843245/CSharp-Console/SQL Server/How to/How to connect to SQL Server?.md

         static void Main(string[] args)
         {

           		// an instance that stores query result from Table or Views in SQL Server.
     			DataTable data_dt = new DataTable();
-    			StringBuilder myself_dataStr = new StringBuilder();
-    			StringBuilder table_dataStr = new StringBuilder();

-    			#region 抓取DB 資料設定
+    			#region fetch data from database.

     			// your connection string
     			String connectionString = "Data Source=<IpAddress>;Initial Catalog=<DatabaseName>;Persist Security Info=True;User ID=<UserId>;Password=<Password>";

 			using (SqlConnection conn = new SqlConnection(connectionString))
 			{
-				SqlCommand sqlCmd = null;

 				try
 				{
-					// 確認DB連線是否開啟
+					// check the connection is opened.
 					if (conn.State != ConnectionState.Open)
 					{
 						conn.Open();
 					}

-					sqlCmd = new SqlCommand();
+					SqlCommand sqlCmd = new SqlCommand();
 					SqlDataAdapter sda = new SqlDataAdapter();

 					// your sql command string.
           				string sql_tmp = "SELECT　* FROM Table1";

 					sqlCmd.CommandText = sql_tmp;

           				// assign the Connection of sql command instance. sqlCmd.Connection = conn;

-          //
-					sda.SelectCommand = sqlCmd;
+          				// determine what query result of command (a `SqlCommand` instance) will be stored at. sda.SelectCommand = sqlCmd;

-          // fill the query result from sda into `data_dt`. sda.Fill(data_dt);
+          				// fill the query result from sda into `data_dt` (a DataTable instance). sda.Fill(data_dt);

 					#endregion

   					#region 有資料

-  					for (int a = 0; a < data_dt.Rows.Count; a++)
+  					// read data from query result. for (int a = 0; a < data_dt.Rows.Count; a++)
   					{